-Jack Burkman Says the FBI Raided His House, But It Looks Like It May Be Another Hoax | Washingtonian (DC)
+The FBI Says It Didn't Raid Jack Burkman's House | Washingtonian (DC)

-Conspiracy theorist Jack Burkman claimed his Arlington house was raided by the FBI early Monday morning, but after the Washington Post reported the raid as fact, the story appeared to fall apart.

 The Daily Beast reports Burkman and associate Jacob Wohl hired actors to simulate a raid.
-An FBI spokesperson told Washingtonian “at this time, we cannot confirm or provide additional information.”

 Wohl told Washingtonian in an email that the agency “took all of Jack’s files, computers and phones.”

 Burkman and Wohl have a long history of media stunts, but one of Burkman’s craziest stories actually checked out: He was shot in the rear end by a man he hired to help him “investigate” Seth Rich’s murder, in a Rosslyn parking garage.